antonioortegajr/Playing-Artemis-Docs/installation/linux-mac.md

 ##Linux

+If you have not installed WINE before, here is an article on it http://www.tecmint.com/install-wine-on-ubuntu-and-linux-mint/

-Find a WINE tutorial for your flavor of Linux.
+Or find a WINE tutorial for your particular flavor of Linux.

+This has been tested in WINE on Unbuntu as ran just fine.